denish178/Spotify-clone/README.md

 # 🎵 Spotify Clone (HTML + CSS)

-This is a simple "Spotify Clone" built using only "HTML and CSS".
+This is a simple **Spotify Clone** built using only **HTML and CSS**.
 The goal of this project was to replicate the basic layout and design of the Spotify web interface as closely as possible using pure frontend technologies.

 🚀 Features